Kerry Tasker

 The Race

-Organized by the University of Alaska Anchorage and Anchorage Parks & Recreation, five running races are held simultaneously - including the Midnight Sun Marathon (26.2 miles), Alaska Half Marathon (13.1 miles), a marathon relay (4 x 6.5 mile legs), Coastal 5K and Buddy Half Marathon, in which teams of two or three runners split the half marathon course into sections relay style, and a 5-miler.
+Organized by the University of Alaska Anchorage and Anchorage Parks & Recreation, five running races are held simultaneously - including the Midnight Sun Marathon (26.2 miles), Alaska Half Marathon (13.1 miles), a marathon relay (4 x 6.5 mile legs), and the Solstice Classic, a 4.7 mile run.

-The race expo takes place June 20-21, with the races taking to the course on June 23, 2023.
 Online registration is available through the Anchorage Mayor’s Marathon website.

-The Healthy Futures Kids' Mile, also takes place June 15.
-It's a free kids race run as part of the race weekend.
+The race expo takes place June 18-19, with the races taking to the course on June 20, 2026.
+The Healthy Futures Kids' Mile, also takes place June 18.
+It's a free kids race run; just sign up online or register on site before the mile run starts.

 Post-Race Festivities